 Written by: Joey Savoie

-Time capping can be defined as fixing the number of hours for a certain task, research project or decision and keeping our research within those bounds.
-Most tasks can be completed at different levels of depth and research itself is never-ending - a single topic could often be researched in an hour or could equally have an entire PhD made out of it.
-The same can apply for website design, outreach, polishing or many other tasks that an organization engages in.
-Given tasks that are not time capped, people will generally spend more time on doing what they find fun or what they get absorbed in instead of what is best to put hours into in the long run.
-By setting a time cap on a task we are pre-determining how important that task is relative to other counterfactual tasks.
-This approach often results in more getting done at some cost of depth, as often 90% of the value of tasks is captured by the first 10% of the effort.
+Time capping can be defined as fixing the number of hours for a certain task, research project or decision, and keeping our research within those bounds.
+Most tasks can be completed at different levels of depth and research itself is never-ending - a single topic could be researched in an hour, or could equally be the subject of an entire PhD.
+The same applies to website design, outreach, polishing or to the many other tasks that an organization engages in.
+Given tasks that are not time capped, people will generally spend more time doing what they find fun or intriguing, instead of what is best to put hours into in the long run.
+By setting a time cap on a task, we pre-determine how important that task is relative to other counterfactual tasks.
+This approach often gets more done, albeit at some cost of depth – often 90% of the value of tasks is captured by the first 10% of the effort.

-Using an example within CE: at the end of the year, we ultimately have to choose what are the best charities for us to recommend.
+Using an example within CE: at the end of the year, we ultimately have to choose the best charities for us to recommend.
 This decision will almost by definition always be incomplete and subject to revision.
 But like with the research above, the important question is what are the counterfactuals?
-If CE, for example, did 5 years of research and decision making in the animal space, would it result in higher impact charities recommended at the end?
+If CE, for example, did 5 years of research and decision-making in the animal space, would it result in higher impact charities recommended at the end?
 Almost definitely.
-But we also have to consider the impact of a strong charity, or two, that could have been started 4 years earlier, as well as the cost of research.
-CE could cover and recommend charities of mental health, poverty, far future, and meta science.
-If 2 charities came from each of those areas during those 4 years that would be 8 charities not started for the end benefit of a better animal recommendation.
+But we also have to consider the impact of a strong charity (or multiple) that could have been founded 4 years earlier, as well as the cost of research.
+CE could cover and recommend charities for mental health, poverty, the far future, and meta science.
+If two charities came from each of these areas during those four years, that would be eight charities not started for the end benefit of a better animal charity recommendation.

-Using this system will not always result in the correct decision, but it saves in time what it loses in precision.
-Sometimes the best decision is the one that is good enough, given the limited time and knowledge.
+Using this system will not always result in the correct decision, but it makes up in time what it loses in precision.
+Sometimes the best decision is the one that is good enough, given limited time and knowledge.
 Time capping a decision puts into perspective how important this choice is in comparison to all the other choices, research, and tasks.
-It also allows you to look back on your decisions and feel as though you made the best choice you could in the time that you gave for the decision.
+It also allows you to look back on your decisions and feel as though you made the best choice you could in the time allocated for each.